Discover luxury and boutique hotels in Crete

 Thank Zeus (or Hera, or Poseidon) that Theseus dealt with that pesky minotaur, because now the coast is clear for the rest of us to enjoy Crete in peace.
 There’s still plenty of adventure to be had, though: hike wildflower-scented gorges or the mountains that mark the birthplace of gods, then choose between turquoise lagoons and candyfloss-pink beaches for a Hypnos-approved rest.
 Byzantine monasteries, Ottoman mosques and Chania’s Venetian harbour show off the island’s imperial heritage, and the ancient ruins at Knossos, Malia, Zakros and Phaistos will impress even the most reluctant of historians.

 When to go

 Crete has a long high season – from mid April to October.
-The island sizzles and simmers in June and July, with temperatures above 40 degrees, so avoid these months if you're no sun worshipper.
+The island sizzles in June and July, with temperatures above 40ºC, so avoid these months if you prefer a milder Mediterranean stay.

 PlanesCrete has three airports: Heraklion, Chania and Sitia.
 Seasonal flights from a host of European cities including London, Manchester, Paris, Rome, Madrid and Frankfurt touch down at Heraklion and Chania, some connecting via Athens.

 BoatsIf you’re visiting in high season, hop on a ferry from mainland Greece.
 Boats from Piraeus in Athens stop at Chania, Heraklion and Sitia, and boats from Rafina drop anchor at Rethymno.
 Alternatively, dock at Heraklion from Thessaloniki.
 Ferry services are limited from November to April.

 AutomobilesHiring some wheels is essential if you want to explore inland.
 Unpaved roads aren’t uncommon in the more remote regions, so a four-wheel drive may come in handy.